juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 Track every single action with your panelists using your own Google Analytics dashboard.
 Tracking works on all landing pages, registration surveys and even in the members app.
 Certain features **emit events** to Google Analytics.
 Example of such events are:

-- Registration welcome
+- Registration welcome (registration welcome page view)
-- Registration start
+- Registration start (registration survey start)
-- Registartion complete
+- Registration complete (registration survey completed)
-- Members app login
+- Members app login (login page view)
-- Members app authenticated
+- Members app authenticated (login successfully completed)

 Event allow you to track percentage of panelists who started vs. completes the registration survey for example.